 T cell activation requires two distinct signals: Signal I is antigen specific, mediated via the T cell receptors, and delivered in the context of donor MHC class II; Signal 2, the costimulatory signal, is not antigen specific.
 Costimulatory molecules, in particular the B7/CD28 super family, have recently been extensively studied.
-A number of new members have been discovered and characterized, including B7/ CD28, B7/ CTLA4, CD40/CD40L, and most recently PD-L/ PD-I, B7H / ICOS, OX40L /OX40, 4-IBBL/4-IBB, CD30L/ CD30, and Tim3L /Tim3.
-It has already been known that B7/CTLA4, PD-L/PD-I, and Tim3L /Tim3 interactions provide a negative signal to the T cell, inhibit T cell activation and IL-2 production, and expression profiles of those genes and the outcome of the allografts.
-These studies on the role of these new accessory molecules and their effect on tolerance induction, activated T cell apoptosis, and possible promotion of Treg may provide crucial implications for designing a target for a trial of DC, antibody, or gene based therapy in patients receiving organ transplants.
+A number of new members have been discovered and characterized, including B7/CD28, B7/CTLA4, CD40/CD40L, and most recently PD-L/PD-I, B7H/ICOS, OX40L/OX40, 4-IBBL/4-IBB, CD30L/CD30, and Tim3L/Tim3.
+It has already been known that B7/CTLA4, PD-L /PD-I, and Tim3L/Tim3 interactions provide a negative signal to the T cell, inhibit T cell activation and IL-2 production, and induce tolerance.
+On the cell apoptosis, and possible promotion of Treg may provide crucial implications for designing a target for a trial of DC, antibody, or gene based therapy in patients receiving organ transplants.

 We have recently tested costimulation blockade on liver DC and T cell interaction by using CTLA4 Ig and anti-CTLA4 mAb.
-The results showed that blocking both B7-CD28/B7-CTLA4 signals using CTLA4 Ig promoted liver allograft survival from FL pretreated donors.
-It was associated with increased alloreactive T cell apoptosis in the liver graft and recipient spleen, and increased IL-10, decreased IFN- γ levels in the recipient serum.
+The results showed that blocking both B7-CD28/ B7-CTLA4 signals using CTLA4 Ig promoted liver allograft survival from FL pretreated donors.
+It was associated with increased alloreactive T cell apoptosis in the liver graft and recipient spleen, and increased IL-10, decreased IFN- $\gamma$ levels in the recipient serum.
 In contrast, blocking CTLA4 signal using anti-CTLA4 mAb, which was defined as a negative signal to the T cells, broke the liver spontaneous tolerance and induced liver allograft acute rejection.
-This was associated with decreased alloreactive T cell apoptosis in the liver grafts and recipient spleens, and increased IL-2, IFN-y, decreased IL-4 production, and decreased the CD4+CD25+ regulatory T cells in the recipient spleens.
+This was associated with decreased alloreactive T cell apoptosis in the liver grafts and recipient spleens, and increased IL-2, IFN- $\gamma$ , decreased IL-4 production, and decreased the CD4+CD25+ regulatory T cells in the recipient spleens.

-The Role of Dendritic Cells (DC) in Organ Transplantation
+The role of dendritic cells (DC) in organ transplantation